 Ways to get quota

-1. Buy an existing farm – Known as a complete farm sale, this happens when a quota holder decides to retire from chicken farming and sell the land, buildings, and equipment used for raising chickens.
+1. Buy an existing broiler or hatching egg farm – Known as a complete farm sale, this happens when a broiler or hatching egg quota holder decides to retire from farming and sell the land, buildings, and equipment used for raising chickens or broiler breeders.
 Once an offer to purchase has been made, the buyer and seller must apply to MCP for approval to transfer the quota registration to the buyer.
 The application and approval process takes a minimum of 2 to 3 months and preliminary approval must be obtained from MCP before the buyer takes possession of the farm.

-You do not need to own land or a suitable barn to submit a bid on the Exchange, but you must be prepared to purchase land in Manitoba, build or renovate a barn and buy the equipment required to raise chickens.
+You do not need to own land or a suitable barn to submit a bid on the Exchange, but you must be prepared to purchase land in Manitoba, build or renovate a barn and buy the equipment required to raise chickens or broiler breeders.
 The cost of your bid does not include any costs associated with land, buildings and equipment.
 Successful bidders must commit to raising the quota for a minimum of 5 years.

 Quota Exchanges are not scheduled – they only happen when MCP receives an offer.
 If you are a Manitoba resident and would like to be notified about Exchanges that are open to the public, send an email with your name, email address and mailing address.
 The Notification List does not automatically renew – you will receive an email every January asking if you want to continue to be on the list.